twilsonpierce/Tionna.Tech/README.md

 Hey There!

-My name is Tionna, I am currently a Software Engineer and Blogger based in New York City.
-I love everything from Technology to Design.
-I feel responsible for taking my skills and passion for technology and the desire to make a social impact to help create a change in the world.
+My name is Tionna Wilson-Pierce, I am currently a Software Engineer and Blogger based in New York City.
+I love everything from Technology to Design and making an impact in my community.
+I always believed that if something does not challenge you, it will not change you.

 ## Project Highlights <a id ="projects"></a>